10 Ways To Propagate Pay Equity

 Here are ten effective ways to propagate pay equity:

-1. Make sure your company's policies reflect the concept of pay equity.
+1. Make sure your company's policies reflect the concept of pay equity:

-2. Train your employees on how to recognize unfair wages.
+2. Train your employees on how to recognize unfair wages:

-3. Determine whether you have an under paid group and address those concerns.
+3. Determine whether you have an underpaid group and address those concerns:

 Advantages of Pay Equity in The Modern World